angelolloqui/SwiftKotlin/README.md

 Checkout the [project's releases page](https://github.com/angelolloqui/SwiftKotlin/releases) to get a preview compiled version of the app or compile it manually:

-- Install Xcode 9+ and check it is the default selected one by running `xcode-select -p`
+- Install Xcode 10+ and check it is the default selected one by running `xcode-select -p`
 - clone the repo: `git clone git@github.com:angelolloqui/SwiftKotlin.git; cd SwiftKotlin`
 - Run `swift package update`
-- Open the project: `open SwiftKotlin.xcodeproj`
+- Open the project: `open SwiftKotlin.xcworkspace`

 From Xcode, run the desired target and copy the generated executables (you can find it under the `Products` generated folder) in a directory with executable rights for later use.
 Typically, you could use: